- Fulbright Senior Fellow, Fulbright Scholar Program, 2008

 - Served as president of the Mycological Society of America and as international coordinator for fungal programs at the Costa Rican National Biodiversity Institute

-- Systematics, diversity, biogeography, ecology, and population biology of mushrooms and other macrofungi
+- Systematics, diversity, biogeography, and ecology of mushrooms and other macrofungi

 - Conservation of fungi

-My research and training programs focus on the systematics, biogeography, ecology, population biology, and conservation of higher fungi, especially mushrooms and other macrofungi.
+My research and training programs focus on the systematics, biogeography, ecology, and conservation of higher fungi, especially mushrooms and other macrofungi.
 My postdocs, graduate students, collaborators and I have been documenting the worldwide diversity and distribution of fungi and the factors influencing these patterns.
-Thus, in addition to spearheading survey and inventory projects in China and Latin America and undertaking monographic studies of Laccaria – Hydnangium clade, Cantharellaceae, and other model taxa, I have been investigating how fungi respond to anthropogenic stress and restoration efforts in the Chicago area and conservation practices in Costa Rica and China.
-Because some fungi, especially those that form ectomycorrhizas, appear to be negatively affected by pollution, they are a good group to use to monitor the impact of environmental change on forests.
+Thus, in addition to spearheading survey and inventory projects in China and Latin America and undertaking monographic studies of Laccaria – Hydnangium clade and other model taxa, I have investigatied how fungi respond to anthropogenic stress and restoration efforts in the Chicago area, conservation practices in Costa Rica and China, and past geological events like the Great American Interchange.

 Dahlberg, A. and G.M.
 Mueller.
 2011.
 Applying IUCN Red Listing Criteria for assessing and reporting on the conservation status of fungal species.
 Fungal Ecology 4: 147-162.